6 Trusted Relationship "Rules" You Should Completely Ignore

 1. Never go to bed angry

-This is probably the oldest one in the book, dating all the way back to the Old Testament, which advises, "not letting the sun go down on your anger."
+This is probably the oldest one in the book, dating back to the Old Testament, which advises, "not letting the sun go down on your anger."
 But following this rule could mean a lot of late nights spent rehashing the same argument and getting nowhere.
-Plus, nothing escalates an argument more than sleep deprivation and mental exhaustion — which studies show not only turns your brain to mush but robs you of self-control and the ability to making smart judgments.
+Plus, nothing escalates an argument more than sleep deprivation and mental exhaustion — which studies show not only turns your brain to mush but robs you of self-control and the ability to make smart judgments.

 A better idea?
-Push the pause button on your disagreement, get some z's and agree to revisit the issue when you're both rested.
-The good news is, research reveals that your brain can actually solve problems for you while you sleep by enhancing your decision-making abilities.
-So, plan to wake up with a better understanding of your situation and a clearer picture of how to resolve it — plus, be in the mood (and better rested) for make-up sex!
+Push the pause button on your disagreement, get some z's, and agree to revisit the issue when you're both rested.
+The good news is, that research reveals that your brain can solve problems for you while you sleep by enhancing your decision-making abilities.
+So, plan to wake up with a better understanding of your situation and a clearer picture of how to resolve it — plus, be in the mood (and better rested) for make-up intimacy!

 2. Never sleep in separate beds